 Benefit: Reduces the need for human checking to ensure the correct content has been translated using the correct language pair.

-Informing the SMT service, at a sentence or sentence fragment level, of the appropriate training corpora would be appropriate for the SMT engine used.
+Informing the SMT service, at a sentence or sentence fragment level, of the appropriate training corpora that would be appropriate for the SMT engine used.

 Benefit: Improves the quality of machine translation by matching the training corpora of the SMT engine used as closely as possible to the type of text being translated.